Skip navigation

 Programming to Bolster Faculty Research:

-• We hosted 34 participants at the annual Minnowbrook Writing Retreat in October 2023 providing time, tools, and connection for the participants.
+• We hosted 30 participants at the annual Minnowbrook Writing Retreat in October 2024 providing time, strategies, and scholarly community for the participants.

 A pie chart showing the percentage breakdown of Corridor activities by institution.